calyaconsult/watches/README.md

 # watches
-HZML and CSS for a product page
+HTML and CSS for a product page